-Marshall, a Republican, was the representative for North Dakota from 1907 to 1909.
+Marshall was the representative for North Dakota and was a Republican.
+He served from 1907 to 1909.

 From Dec 1901 to Mar 1909, Marshall missed 284 of 718 roll call votes, which is 39.6%.
 This is worse than the median of 30.7% among the lifetime records of representatives serving in Mar 1909.
 The chart below reports missed votes over time.